AmitMY/js-prototypes/README.md

 ## How to use?
 - Install: `npm install --save js-prototypes`
-- Include the repo: `import JSPrototypes from "js-prototypes"`
+- Include the repo:
+    - `import JSPrototypes from "js-prototypes"`
+    - OR
+    - `import {ObjectPrototypes, ArrayPrototypes, StringPrototypes} from "js-prototypes"`
 - Add the prototypes:
     - `JSPrototypes.all()` will add all prototypes
-    - `JSPrototypes.object.all()` will add all object prototypes
+    - `ObjectPrototypes.all()` will add all object prototypes
-    - `JSPrototypes.array.all()` will add all array prototypes
+    - `ArrayPrototypes.all()` will add all array prototypes
-    - `JSPrototypes.string.all()` will add all string prototypes
+    - `StringPrototypes.all()` will add all string prototypes
 - If you want to ignore collisions, just call the function with `false` as the only parameter
-- If you want to load a specific prototype (Recommended): `JSPrototypes.type.method()` where type is the type of prototype, and method is the prototype's name.
+- If you want to load a specific prototype (Recommended): `type.method()` where type is the type of prototype, and method is the prototype's name.
+    - Example: `ArrayPrototypes.shuffle()`

 ## Available prototypes